GSS111/azureinterviewquestions/README.md

 **Partition tolerance** - The system continues to operate despite an arbitrary number of messages being dropped (or delayed) by the network between nodes

- 7. When you here the word "Orchestration", what do you think of in terms of software delivery?
+ **7. When you here the word "Orchestration", what do you think of in
+    terms of software delivery?**

- 8. What are the advantages of orchestration tools?
+ **8. What are the advantages of orchestration tools?**
  9. What are some use cases of orchestration tools?
  10. What orchestration tools have you used in the past?
  11. Can you explain the architecture of <tool_mentioned_above>